-Basic EPS amounts are calculated by dividing the profit for the year attributable to ordinary equity holders of the Parent Company by the weighted average number of ordinary shares outstanding during the year.
-Diluted EPS is calculated by dividing the profit attributable to ordinary equity holders of the Parent Company by the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares that would be issued on conversion of all the dilutive potential ordinary shares into ordinary shares.
+Basic EPS amounts are calculated by dividing the profit for the year by the weighted average number of ordinary shares outstanding during the year.
+Diluted EPS is calculated by dividing the profit by the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares that would be issued on conversion of all the dilutive potential ordinary shares into ordinary shares.
 As there are no dilutive instruments outstanding, basic and diluted earnings per share are identical.

+2022 2021

-2021 2020 Profit for the year attributable to the equity holders of the Parent Company (KD) 882,173 557,542 Weighted average number of shares outstanding during the year (shares) 146,500,000 146,500,000 Basic and diluted EPS (fils) 6.02 3.81
+Profit for the year (KD) 402,706 882,173

+Weighted average number of shares outstanding during the year (shares) 146,500,000 146,500,000

+Basic and diluted EPS (fils) 2.75 6.02